 See accreditation information for Mayo Clinic College of Medicine and Science.

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Upon successful completion of the Phlebotomy Technician Certificate Program, the student will receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Note: This certificate is a course certificate and is not part of qualification as a nationally certified phlebotomist.
 A separate examination is taken to achieve that status.

-Mayo School of Health Sciences admits 15 students to its Phlebotomy Technician Certificate Program every 11 to 12 weeks.
+Mayo Clinic School of Health Sciences admits 15 students to its Phlebotomy Technician Certificate Program every 10 to 11 weeks.
 This ensures you receive close one-on-one instruction and a comprehensive educational experience.

 Oct.
 31, 2017